karyocana/HighSPA/README.md

 ## Acknowledgments
 - Developed using [Parsl](https://parsl-project.org/) for parallel task execution.
-- Utilizes tools from the PAML suite, MAFFT, and RAxML for bioinformatics analyses.
+- Utilizes tools from the PAML suite, HYPHY suite, MAFFT, and RAxML for bioinformatics analyses.